 In the preparatory phase, asylum seekers are given free advice about the steps involved in the asylum procedure as well as their rights and obligations, all during a one-on-one interview.
 Asylum seekers are also able to ask the advisory staff questions and request further information at an assistance desk.

-The first interview with the legal representative is used to establish mutual trust, prepare for the initial procedural steps and discuss the asylum application’s chances of success.
+The first interview with the legal representative is used to establish mutual trust and prepare for the initial procedural steps.

 If the asylum seeker is an unaccompanied minor, the first step in the procedure is a brief initial interview.